dwyl/elixir-auth-google/README.md

 This code does 3 things:

 - receives a one-time auth `jwt` sent by Google after the person authenticates.
-- verifies the `jwt` against Google's public key and retrives the users credentials
+- verifies the `jwt` against Google's public key and retrieves the users credentials
 - renders a `:welcome` view displaying some profile data to confirm that login with Google was successful.